 - Reliability (27%), expertise (21%), and Professionalism (18%) are the most importation reputation traits for a local business

 - On average, a one-star increase on Yelp leads to 5-9% increases in a business’s revenue.
-One negative review can cost you 30 customers!!
+One bad review could cost you as many as thirty customers!!

 How to Get More Customer Reviews